18ksharma/cycleshare/README.md

 * Instruction page on how to use the app after user signs up
 * Users can add ratings for people who have posts
 * user cannot set username as someone else's username
+* Settings page where user can change their username

 ### 2. Screen Archetypes